cuthbertLab/music21/music21/doc/html/_sources/moduleBase.txt

 .. class:: ElementWrapper(obj)

-    An element wraps an object so that the same object can be positioned within a stream.
-The object is always available as element.obj -- however, calls to the ElementWrapper will call Object is now mandatory -- calls to ElementWrapper without an object fail, because in the new (11/29) object model, ElementWrapper should only be used to wrap an object.
+    An element wraps any object that is not a :class:`~music21.base.Music21Object`, so that that object can be positioned within a :class:`~music21.stream.Stream`.
+The object stored within ElementWrapper is available from the the :attr:`~music21.base.ElementWrapper.obj` attribute.
+Providing an object at initialization is mandatory.

     inherits from: :class:`~music21.base.Music21Object`

     **ElementWrapper** **attributes**

-        Attributes without Documentation: `obj`
+        .. attribute:: obj

+            The object this wrapper wraps.

     **ElementWrapper** **properties**